Using images in content

 Maps

-If someone could not see the map, the same information must still be available in text.
-This usually means writing directions or descriptions as normal paragraphs.
+If someone cannot see the map, the same information must be available in text.

-Keep maps simple, clear and focused.
+Keep maps simple and focused.
 Extra detail makes them harder to explain and use.

 Navigational maps